Want to explore places outside the city walls of the city of lights? Here are the best day trips from Paris by train you must go on.

-If you feel too small in front of the elephants, tigers and other lions of the zoo, you can switch roles and visit in the “arch of the small animals”.
+If you feel too small in front of the elephants, tigers, and other lions of the zoo, you can switch roles and visit the “arch of the small animals”.

 Visit the many amphibians and invertebrates in the vivariums created especially for them – frogs, mygales, newts… They’re all here!

 How to prepare for your visit to Thoiry Zoological Park